ghga-de/milestones-docs/31-red-kangaroo/technical_specifications.md

 - The user filters the list of datasets based on facets provided by the API
 - The user can see the summary of the details of the datasets the user selects.
 - The user can see the full details of the datasets the user selects
+- The user can submit a mock access request form

 ## Additional Implementation Details: